 Does the negative reference to philosophy here condemn all philosophy?
 Does the Bible disparage the study of Plato, Socrates, Descartes, Spinoza, or Kant?
 The Bible nowhere condemns philosophy as such.

 1) Stoicism: Stoicism seeks an indifferent attitude.
 No matter what situation a person may face, he detaches himself from it, whether it is prosperity or poverty.
 He holds all desire in check.
-He is not elevated by good fortune or cast down by misfortune.
+He was not elevated by good fortune or cast down by misfortune.
 Circumstances are irrelevant to this person.
 The person is greater than the situation.

 All philosophies of the world operate on assumptions (presuppositions, belief systems).